 Long Form: Elsbeth Magilton received her B.A., cum laude, from Doane University in 2008.
 After starting her career in web development, Elsbeth shifted into technology policy during law school.
 She earned her J.D. from the University of Nebraska College of Law and received a concentration in Cyberlaw.
 During law school Elsbeth also attended the William and Mary College of Law, completing courses in cybercrime and electronic discovery and working with the Center for Legal and Court Technology.

 Elsbeth is the Executive Director of the Space, Cyber, and Telecommunications law programs at the University of Nebraska College of Law.
 There she oversees program development and strategic growth, program budgets, government and commercial collaborations, research projects and proposals, the Manfred Lachs Moot Court Competition team, online classroom structure and technology deployment, and serves as the main on-campus contact for LL.M., J.S.D. and J.D. students specializing in space, cyber, or telecommunications law.

-Her current focus areas include commercial space law and policy, cybersecurity and cybercrime, and national security.
+Her current focus areas include commercial space law and policy, cybersecurity, and national security.
 Elsbeth is admitted to practice law in the state of Nebraska and is member of the Nebraska Bar Association.
 She is a member of the National Women in Aerospace organization and hosts the U.S. State Department Visiting Leaders Program, focused on Women in STEM, Cybersecurity, and National Security, annually.
 Elsbeth is the law college’s principal investigator for projects serving the U.S. Strategic Command’s University Affiliated Research Center – the only such center in the Depart of Defense to include a law school in their research partnerships.

 If you or your group is seeking a speaker on space, cyber, or telecommunications law, Women in STEM, international student development (or any related topic) you can learn more about my speaking history and press recognition on the on my CV.